-- We extended our Retail Card program agreements with Amazon, Chevron, Dick's Sporting Goods and PayPal, launched our new program with BP, and announced our new partnerships with Citgo and Stash Hotel Rewards. - We entered into new program agreements in our Payment Solutions sales platform with Guitar Center, Mattress Firm, The Container Store and Newegg and extended our program agreements with Discount Tire, Sleepy's, P.C.
-Richard & Son, Conn's, Polaris Industries, Mohawk Flooring, Art Van Furniture and MEGA Group USA, a national home furnishings buying group of independent retailers. - In our CareCredit sales platform, we added Rite Aid to our network of providers, added a new endorsement with VSP, the nation's largest vision insurance provider, and renewed our endorsement with the American Society of Plastic Surgeons.
+- During the year ended December 31, 2015, we extended our Retail Card program agreements with Amazon, Chevron, Dick's Sporting Goods and PayPal, launched our new program with BP, and announced our new partnerships with Citgo and Stash Hotel Rewards. - During the year ended December 31, 2015, we entered into new program agreements in our Payment Solutions sales platform with Guitar Center, Mattress Firm, The Container Store and Newegg and extended our program agreements with Discount Tire, Sleepy's, P.C.
+Richard & Son, Conn's, Polaris Industries, Mohawk Flooring, Art Van Furniture and MEGA Group USA, a national home furnishings buying group of independent retailers. - During the year ended December 31, 2015, in our CareCredit sales platform, we added Rite Aid to our network of providers, added a new endorsement with VSP, the nation's largest vision insurance provider, and renewed our endorsement with the American Society of Plastic Surgeons.